stathissideris/ditaa/README.md

 ## Getting it

-For Ubuntu, there is an [package](http://packages.ubuntu.com/precise/ditaa).
+For Ubuntu, there is a [package](http://packages.ubuntu.com/precise/ditaa).

 For MacOSX, you can install via [brew](http://brewformulas.org/Ditaa).